ccgilroy/ssmsim/README.md

 The prototypical case examined in this model is interaction between LGBT-identified people "coming out" to members of their social network and the subsequent change in how supportive those social ties are, both toward their LGBT tie specifically and toward LGBT rights in general.
 It is hypothesized that this micro-level process partially explains the recent rise in support for same-sex marriage on the national level in the United States, concomitant with the U.S. Supreme Court's 2015 ruling, Obergefell v.
 Hodges, guaranteeing the right to marry to same-sex couples.

+Authors: The authors of this project are Dr. Kate Stovel and Connor Gilroy at the University of Washington.
+If you have questions about the code, please contact Connor Gilroy at cgilroy[at]uw[dot]edu.

+License: (TODO: add licensing information.)
+NetLogo (Wilensky 1999) is licensed under GPLv2.

 ## Conceptual Overview

 Agents are nodes in a network connected by static edges, representing strong ties of kinship and friendship.
-The network is a small world (Watts and Strogatz 1998), with a high clustering coefficient and low average path length.
+The default network is a small world (Watts and Strogatz 1998), with a high clustering coefficient and low average path length.
 The relevant trait ("LGBT") is randomly distributed among a small percentage of the agents.
 Agents' views of the trait ("support") are also randomly distributed, using numeric values from a specified distribution.

 A model run is a discrete series of timepoints ("ticks").
 At each tick, the following may happen: